aluveitie/RyzenMacPro/README.md

   - Security Level: No Security
 - Fast boot: disabled

+Note:
-Note: ASRock did a wide cleanup of BIOS options in v2.30, several options were removed like advanced PCIe settings and possibility to disable USB controllers...
+ASRock did a wide cleanup of BIOS options in v2.30, several options were removed like advanced PCIe settings and possibility to disable USB controllers...
+BIOS version 2.30 seems to break sleep, screen turns off but system keeps running where as with 2.00 it properly enters sleep.

 ## USB port mapping
 ![Back I/O](./back_io.png)